MSUSAzureAccelerators/Sustainable-Smart-Buildings-HackInBox/README.md

 The Sustainable Smart Buildings Hackathon helps develop the skills and fluency to build repeatable and customizable first-party solutions for environmental monitoring, energy consumption, facility operating efficiency, and energy source optimization.

 # Materials in this Repository for successful hackathon execution
+We have curated materials for you as a hacakthon organizer to exute the sustainable smart buildings hackathon successfully.
+Specifically, we have materials for each role as listed below:
 * General Hackathon Assests can be found [here](https://github.com/MODDSAIAccelerators/SustainableSmartBuildingsHackInBox/tree/main/Program%20Assets).
 Here you can find
    * Smart Buildings Hackathon-in-a-Box
    * Branding